Entrepreneurs Sharpen Skills in a Workshop on Lafayette’s Northside

 “This program really shows that the future of our community is very bright and we can all play a role in the betterment of our community,” said Geoffrey Stewart.

-The Accelerate Northside program will have upcoming classes in the spring at https://business.louisiana.edu/leed.
+The Accelerate Northside program will have upcoming classes in the spring at UL Lafayette.